Fornication/Wanderlust/README.md

 		- To manually change this, navigate to Installed location\Stock Game\ and double click SkyrimSE.exe
 	- Mod Organizer: Installed location\
 		- - To manually change this, navigate to Installed location\ and double click on ModOrganizer.exe
-	- INI Path: Mod Organizer > Arkays Commandment
+	- INI Path: Mod Organizer > Wanderlust
-		- To manually change this, navigate to Installed location\Profiles\Arkays Commandment\ and double click Skyrim.ini
+		- To manually change this, navigate to Installed location\Profiles\Wanderlust\ and double click Skyrim.ini
 - Once complete, click on the 'Basic' tab and you can try choosing Poor, Low, Medium, High, or Ultra, depending on what your hardware can handle, keeping in mind the default I use is somewhere inbetween Low and Medium.
 I wouldn't recommend tweaking individual settings without prior experience.
 When done, hit 'Save and Exit'.

 ### In-Game Settings

 - Feel free to adjust any in-game settings as you wish, they shouldn't cause any issues.
 This includes changing draw distance to gain some frames, changing sound settings, among other things.
 - Note that some in-game settings will simply not work, like enabling the compass, and this is intentional.
 If something is not working, it cannot be changed by only changing something from in-game settings.

-### Darkness Settings

-- If you want the game to be brighter or darker, you can use the Cathedral Weathers MCM.

 ### Zoomed in Display